 The article concluded with, “They were to escape in the Sheriff’s automobile.
 Ryhal was to drive.
 It is understood they were going to make a dash for the Ohio line, then abandon the car and separate.
 The unsuccessful attempt recalls the sensational escape of Tom O’Toole from the county jail a decade ago.
 O’Toole dug a hole through the brick wall.
 He was never captured.”
 Despite this unsuccessful attempt and earlier successful jail breaks no prisoner in Lawrence County ever gained the infamy that O’Toole possessed.

 Nettie Barber apparently worked and resided in the orphanage in Cleveland for a number of years.
-It is known that Nettie and her two sons lived out their lives in the Cleveland area.
+It is known that Nettie and her two sons lived out their days in the Cleveland area.
 In October 1909, in the courthouse in Cuyahoga County, Ohio, she was granted a divorce from the fugitive Tom O’Toole.
-Nettie was remarried to local man Harry F. Cunningham in 1919, died at the age of ninety-six in Medina, Ohio, in January 1976.
+Nettie was remarried to local man named Harry F. Cunningham in 1919 and died at the age of ninety-six in Medina, Ohio, in January 1976.
 Her eldest son Harold died in Cleveland in February 1958.
 Her son Wescott, the subject of Tom O’Toole’s rage back in 1905, took the surname of Barber, settled in North Olmsted, Ohio, was married to the former Helen Haff, had two children, and died in July 1965.

 Just what became of the murderer O’Toole, who would have been seventy years old in 1950, remains a mystery to this day.

 This photo was marked as “City Jail” but I believe it actually depicts the old County Jail, located near the County Court House, where O’Toole escaped from on August 2, 1906.
 I believe the hole he carefully dug was at the rear of the new addition built in 1899, seen on the right side of this photo. (c1902) Full Size